School of Bank Management

 - Bank Human Resources – outlines the functions and responsibilities of both the human resources department and key managers.

-- Compliance Management – introduction to the regulatory and examination processes, as well as the importance of industry advocacy efforts.
+- Compliance Management & Bank Operations – introduction to the regulatory and examination processes, as well as overall bank operations and risk management.

 - Bank Marketing – focus on the role of the marketing function in the bank’s strategic planning and profitability.